keithfernandez0/keanvault/kean/year1/semester1/classes/schedule.md

 technological tools for composing.
 The course provides the foundation on which students will build their writing and rhetorical abilities throughout one's academic career and beyond.

+- **GE 1000:** Students learn about university programs and services and develop academic skills to function successfully in the university setting.

 - **MATH 1000:** Rational expressions, radical and exponential expressions.
 Quadratic, rational and radical equations and inequalities.
 Systems of equations.
 Properties of functions and their graphs.
 Polynomial functions and inverse functions.
 Binomial theorem.

 - **ID 1400:** Fundamental computing concepts, technology and skills used in modern society;
 problem abstraction and design principles; data and information representation; algorithm concepts; introduction to a programming language.